 Six weeks before the review visit, the QSU sends the SAR and appendices to each member of the QRG.
 Before the material is sent out, the Director of Quality (or a nominee acceptable to the unit under review) reads the SAR to check for factual errors or the presence of statements that might be considered ambiguous, potentially biased or potentially misleading.
-Any concerns identified will be passed on in writing by the Director of Quality
+Any concerns identified will be passed on in writing by the Director of Quality (or his nominee) to both the unit's quality team and the QRG for their consideration in an evidence-based manner during the site visit.

-&lt;sup>1 Based on Calibri size 12, single-line spacing, MS Word standard margins
+1 Based on Calibri size 12, single-line spacing, MS Word standard margins